creotiv/hdrnet-pytorch/README.md

 ## Known issues

-* Torch F.grid_smaple little differs from the original bilateral_slice function, because of [-1,1] interval for values, thus maybe additional layers needed after that
+* Torch F.grid_smaple doesn't have triliniear interpolation that was used in original network(which is strange cause it can use 3D image as input), that's make things worse.
+Hope they will fix this, until that will try fix this somehow.
 * Only PointwiseNN implemented currently
 * Dataset has no augmentation which making training difficult
 * No raw HDR input